lsst-dm/dmtn-308/index.rst

 - I/O, memory, and CPU scaling can be achieved by selecting specific hardware for each node, and nodes can be distributed across multiple physical machines to ensure that no two nodes run on the same physical machine.
 - Elasticity can be achieved by adding nodes to the cluster or removing them, but these operations requires table resharding and balancing, which can be complex and time-consuming.
    - Though in theory Citus can be dynamically scaled, in practice it may be difficult to achieve this in a production environment.
-- Even with the above limitations, **Citus should be adequatey scalable.**
+- Even with the above limitations, **Citus should be adequately scalable.**

 Qserv